montana blackfeet itineraries

 Arrive & Connect

 Okii!
 (Blackfeet for Hello!)
-VISIONS leaders welcome you when you arrive at Glacier Park International Airport.
-Make a quick call home before a stunning two-hour drive along Glacier National Park.
+VISIONS leaders welcome you at Glacier Park International Airport before a stunning two-hour drive along Glacier National Park.
+Your first sign that this summer is going to be different.

-Our destination is the Yellow Bird Woman Sanctuary, a conservation ranch and your new home on the Blackfeet Nation.
-Settle in and gather under Montana’s big sky for an orientation to the adventures ahead.
+Homebase is the Yellow Bird Woman Sanctuary, a conservation ranch on the Blackfeet Nation.
+Settle in, look up at Montana’s impossibly big sky, and get oriented for the adventures ahead.

-After breakfast, we break into groups for carpentry training and other community service projects that make a difference.
+After breakfast, break into groups for carpentry training and hands-on community service.
+Real work that makes a real difference.

-When worksites wrap up, explore the reservation town of Browning, Blackfeet Community College, and other landmarks during a scavenger hunt.
-That evening, we watch 100 Years, a documentary about one of the most renowned indigenous Americans of this era, Elouise Cobell.
-In addition to a fight for justice that took her to the Supreme Court, Elouise founded the conservation ranch that you now call home.
+When worksites wrap, explore the reservation town of Browning, Blackfeet Community College, and local landmarks in a scavenger hunt.
+That evening, watch 100 Years, a documentary about Elouise Cobell, one of the most remarkable Indigenous Americans of our era.
+She took the U.S. government to the Supreme Court and won.
+She also founded the conservation ranch you’re now calling home.

 BLACKFEET-STYLE ADVENTURES

-Setting the tone during the first week, you get to choose your project site each day—building a wheelchair ramp, doing trail work, caring for foster puppies, serving meals at the Child Nutrition program, and more.
-One day a week you’re on “homebase crew,” helping with meals and tending to our living space.
+During the first week, you choose your project each day: carpentry projects, trail work, caring for foster puppies, serving meals at the Child Nutrition program, and more.
+One day a week you’re on homebase crew, keeping the camp running for everyone else.

-Service projects end each day around 2 pm, and afternoons bring cultural and outdoor activities: swimming in mountain lakes, short hikes, visiting the Museum of the Plains Indians, or working with local artisans on traditional crafts like buckskin satchels.
+Worksites wrap around 2 pm and afternoons open up: swimming in mountain lakes, short hikes, the Museum of the Plains Indians, working with local artisans on traditional crafts like buckskin satchels.
 The 17-day session also includes horseback riding near Glacier Park.

 Powwow Celebrations